 Mum!
 The Internet's down!
 I'm bored!

-No one wants to hear that, and what's worse in business is if your internet goes down, you're up shit creek.
+No one wants to hear that, and what's worse in business is if your internet is down, you're up shit creek.
 Most businesses stop.

 Losing Internet Sucks